jesstelford/browserify-node-example/README.md

-# Flattening NPM modules for use in node
+# Flattening node modules for use as single bundle

 ## Setup